 Duration is negotiable.
 There is a minimum commitment of three months with options up to one year.

-Five days a week with some weekend hours — roughly 35-45 hours a week total
+Interns will work five days a week for roughly 35-45 hours a week total.

-Compensation includes a private room, paid lunch on workdays (Monday-Friday), $150/month stipend, and access to White Violet Center for Eco-Justice workshops.
-There are also opportunities for interns to learn fiber arts such as felting, knitting and spinning.
+Compensation includes a private room, one meal per day, farm produce, $150/month stipend, and access to White Violet Center for Eco-Justice workshops.
+There are also enrichment opportunities for interns to learn fiber arts such as felting, knitting and spinning.

 Contact Sister Mary Montgomery at firstname.lastname@example.org or 812-535-2932.